Prof. Dr. habil. Veronika Eyring

 - Dr Fernando Iglesias-Suarez (DLR) “Machine learning (ML)-based cloud parameterizations“, 10/2023-05/2024

-- Research Software Engineers:
+- Research Software Engineers in the Department:

 - Diego Cammarano (DLR), 07/2023-09/2025